dkfz-unite/unite-feed-donors/Docs/api-models-base-clinical.md

 - Example: `false`

 **`progression_status_change_date`** - Date, when progression status was last revised.
-- Note: It's hidden and protected.
-Relative date is shown instead, if calculation was possible.
 - Type: _String_
 - Format: "YYYY-MM-DD"
-- Limitations: Only either 'ProgressionStatusChangeDate' or 'ProgressionStatusChangeDay' can be set at once, not both
+- Limitations: Only either 'progression_status_change_date' or 'progression_status_change_day' can be set at once, not both
 - Example: `"2020-02-12"`

 **`progression_status_change_day`** - Relative number of days since treatment start, when progression status was last revised.
 - Type: _Number_
-- Limitations: Integer, greater or equal to 0, only either 'ProgressionStatusChangeDate' or 'ProgressionStatusChangeDay' can be set at once, not both
+- Limitations: Integer, greater or equal to 1, only either 'progression_status_change_date' or 'progression_status_change_day' can be set at once, not both
 - Example: `37`

 **`kps_baseline`** - KPS baseline.